 Individual consideration for most cancer diagnoses

-Not eligible for Intelligent Underwriting
+Cancer survivors aren't eligible for Intelligent Underwriting

 COMPANY HIGHLIGHTS

-Product offering
+Product Offering

 Nationwide offers term, whole life and universal life insurance products.
 Applicants who are skin cancer survivors may be eligible for preferred plus rates, while those with other cancer diagnoses can qualify for standard rates.

-If you’re searching for life insurance for breast cancer survivors, expect to provide the grade or staging, treatment protocol, age at onset, time since the event and other details when applying for coverage.
+If you're searching for life insurance for breast cancer survivors, expect to provide the grade or staging, treatment protocol, age at onset, time since the diagnosis and other details when applying for coverage.
 The provider will request the same information for prostate cancer and other internal cancer survivors.

-Support features
+Support Features

 - Term